 Very few programs around the nation are as confident in their students’ preparation that they guarantee admission into their medical school class without additional requirements.
 We believe the academic preparation of our students is so robust that if they finish the program with a 3.6 GPA, we directly admit them into the following year’s D.O. class.

-The first step in the application process is to initiate an application to the CHPP program by first applying to NSU by completing the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS) application.
+Students first step in the application process is to initiate an application to the CHPP program by first applying to NSU through either the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS) or the PostBacCAS application services.

-The following steps are necessary for the primary application process.
+The following steps are necessary to the primary application process.